errose28/DotfilesLibrary/README.md

 ## Usage

-- Place the *source/DotfilesLibrary* folder somewhere in your python path, or pass its location to robot using its --pythonpath flag.
+- Run `pip install .` from the top level directory to install.

 - The library can then be used within robot framework test suites.